Skip to main content

 2. Observe how the output changes and identify the pattern or rule it applies.

-3. Keep a written log of the inputs you tried and the outputs you observed (your TA will ask you to justify these choices).
+3. Keep a written log of the inputs you tried and the outputs you observed (remember, you are acting as a detective here!).

 2. Recreate